Meet fellow movie buffs at the Johns Hopkins Film Society.

 Student organizations provide opportunities to develop leadership skills, build lifelong friendships, and to have just plain fun.
 With over 450+ student-led organizations to choose from and more than 5,000 undergraduate students, there’s always something to do and someone new to do it with.

-Explore ways to get involved at our virtual clubs and organizations fair.
+Explore ways to get involved in our student organizations.

 The Homewood campus will be your home base, where you’ll pursue big ideas, find new passions, and make connections that will last a lifetime.